Aboriginal and Torres Strait Islander programs

 Aboriginal image of platypus

-Playgroup meets at Letchworth Community Centre, 28 Miller St, Queanbeyan each second Thursday from 10.00am-12.00pm during school terms.
-Every other Thursday is spent out and about adventuring on excursions!
-More information about the program is available by visiting this page or calling our Community Program Facilitator, Imogen, on 6285 6365 or community.team@qprc.nsw.gov.au
+The Platypus Playgroup is held on Thursdays during the school term.
+Every second Thursday they meets at Letchworth Community Centre, 28 Miller St, Queanbeyan and the alternate Thursday is spent out and about adventuring on excursions!
+More information about the program is available by visiting this page or contacting our Community Team on 1300 735025 or emailing community.team@qprc.nsw.gov.au

 Reconciliation Action Plan (RAP)